ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 <ul>
 <li>Share your work with others and keep track of their changes by enforcing the same set of rules for managing versions.
 This will work even with thousands of persons on a big project, like the Linux operating system kernel, but also scales down nicely for a small team.</li>
 <li>When sharing your work with others, you can work on your local computer without being always connected to a shared repository, only synchronizing eventually.</li>
-<li>No centralized locking of files - all team members have their own working copy on their own computers which allows each of them to work independently.</li>
+<li>No centralized locking of files.
+All team members have their own working copy on their own computers which allows each of them to work independently.</li>
 </ul>
 </div>
 </div>